rajeshduggal/rajduggal.com/content/articles/free_web_accessibility_audit/index.md

 * Click the icon that contains two arrows pointing to the right.
 ![lighthouse](lighthouse.png)

-* You will know that you on the "Lighthouse" tab, because it will be displayed in blue font with an underline.
+* You will know you're in the right place, when the Lighthouse tab is underlined and in a blue font colour.
 Like this...
 ![lighthouse-tab](lighthouse-tab.png)

 ## Step 3: Configure the test report